dan1306/COMP_3005_FINAL_PROJECT/README.md

 2) Relational Schema included

-3) Fully normalized (3NF) — justified in the report
+3) Fully normalized (3NF) — justified in the relational schema

 4) DDL.sql with: